 Dating A Pilot – 5 Things To Consider

-Though it’s a good idea to draw up a pro and con list to consider before doing something, relationships are not that simple.
-Once you have deep feelings for someone, a pro-con list can only help give you perspective.
+Though it’s a good idea to draw up a pros and cons list to consider before doing something, relationships are not that simple.
+Once you have deep feelings for someone, a pros-cons list can only help give you perspective.
 How you proceed thereafter requires insight and preparation.
-Here’s a list of things to consider should you decide to date a pilot:
+Here’s a list of things to know about dating a pilot:

 1. Pilots are stereotyped